 Move your business online, and do it excellently.

 With stay-at-home orders and intermittent lockdowns in place, and as cases continue to climb up across the country, you need to be able to embrace the digital world as an alternative.
 If you own a store, look for e-commerce alternatives and excellent web hosting platforms.
 If you’re a dance teacher or a yoga instructor, create online classes or webinars for your students.
-There are so many tools at your disposal to keep your business alive through the internet.
+So many tools are at your disposal to keep your business alive through the internet.
 With a good grasp of digital marketing and your target demographic, you might be able to reach more people than you did when you started your business the traditional way.

 Do not neglect marketing, customer engagement, and customer service.